-All employees of the school will receive training in Safeguarding and Child Protection at least once every year.
-All new staff will be provided with the Safeguarding and Child Protection policies and will have a training session as part of their induction programme.
+All employees of the school will receive training in Safeguarding and Child Protection at least once every two years.
+All new staff will be provided with the Safeguarding and Child Protection policies and will have a training session as part of their Induction programme.
+A number of members of staff will be given Applied Suicide Intervention Skills Training (ASIST) or Safetalk training to assist them in dealing with pupils who may be considering suicide.

-Volunteers or employees of other organisations, such as catering/cleaning staff employed by an outside agency, will be issued annually with a summary document outlining the main points from this document.
+Volunteers or employees of other organisations, such as invigilators employed by an examination board or catering/cleaning staff employed by an outside agency, will be issued annually with a summary document outlining the main points from this document.
 Because of their unique position in having close contact with pupils throughout the year, catering staff will receive training by the Designated Teacher for Child Protection at least once every two years.